Year In Review: Celebrities Who Died In 2021

 It's mind-boggling to think about all the loss of life this past year and 1/2 due to COVID.
 More than 850 people died in less than two years.
 So much has happened nationally as America attempted to get back to normalcy.
 The nation has changed so much, as the political climate has splintered and Democracy hangs in the balance.

-The year has been full of drama, history-making moments good and bad, and plenty of exciting moments in film and sports.
-Closing out 2021 we wanted to remember the memories of the many celebs that passed this year.
-For a complete listing click here.
+The year has been full of drama, history-making moments, good and bad, and plenty of exciting moments in film and sports.
+Closing out 2021, we wanted to remember the memories of the many celebs that passed this year.
+Some of those deaths were completely unexpected like that of R&B singer/songwriter Jessie Powell who died at age 51 of unreleased causes, or Coolio, who passed suddenly in a friend's bathroom of cardiac arrest at age 59.
+Both music stars died in September.
+For a complete listing, click here.

 Hollywood icon died Jan.
 28 at age 96.
 One of the greatest actors of all time, since 1948 she collected acting accolades throughout her seven decades in show business, including three Emmys, one Tony, four Black Reel Awards, a Peabody not to mention the Presidential Medal of Freedom presented by America's first Black President Barack Obama.